Latest City Re-Opening News

 City Awards First Murrieta Back to Business Grant

 August 5, 2020.
-City of Murrieta issued its first Back-to-Business grant of $10K to Martin Corso, owner and Chef at The Chef’s Grille restaurant on Jefferson Avenue in Murrieta.
-The funds will support lease and payroll expenses, and are designed to strengthen small businesses impacted by COVID19.
+The City of Murrieta issued its first Back-to-Business grant of $10K to Martin Corso, owner, and Chef at The Chef’s Grille restaurant on Jefferson Avenue in Murrieta.
+The funds will support lease and payroll expenses and are designed to strengthen small businesses impacted by COVID19.
 Read the press release or view some pictures from the event.

 Clarifications on Latest Closures

 July 20, 2020.
-Gyms, houses of worship, restaurants, offices for non-critical sectors and most hair salon and barber shop services are allowed to operate outdoors.
-The July 13, 2020, halted indoor operations only.
-The exception is bars, which must close indoor and outdoor services, unless they are also serving food.
-More at: www.covid19.ca.gov.
+Gyms, houses of worship, restaurants, offices for non-critical sectors, and most hair salon and barbershop services are allowed to operate outdoors.
+The July 13, 2020, order halted indoor operations only.
+The exception is bars, which must close indoor and outdoor services unless they are also serving food—more at www.covid19.ca.gov.

 State Announces Additional Limits to Indoor Operations